HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 A Domain Controller is created with Active Directory, DNS and LDAP-S configured.
 Domain Users are also created if a ```domain_users_list``` CSV file is specified.
 The Domain Controller is given a static IP (configurable).

-A Cloud Access Connector is created and registers itself with the CAS Manager service with the given token and PCoIP registration code.
+A Cloud Access Connector is created and registers itself with the Anyware Manager service with the given token and PCoIP registration code.

 Remote workstations can be defined through the ```workstations``` variable.
 These workstations are automatically domain-joined and have the PCoIP Agent installed.
 For graphics workstations, NVidia graphics drivers are also installed.

-This CAS Manager variant allows administrators to manage users using [CAS Manager as a Service](https://cas.teradici.com/), which is a SaaS run by Teradici.
+This Anyware Manager variant allows administrators to manage users using [Anyware Manager as a Service](https://cas.teradici.com/), which is a SaaS run by Teradici.

 The following diagram shows a single-connector deployment instance with multiple workstations, a Cloud Access Connector and a LLS server deployed in the same region specified.